caseyburton/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
 title: Casey Burton
-image: /img/hc-116-xl.jpg
+image: /img/casey-burton-creative-director-cannabis-industry.jpg
-heading: Happy to be of service.
 subheading: Creative Director / Graphic Designer / Front End Developer
 mainpitch:
-  title: Why Kaldi
+  title: Test
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    Able to bring together, inspire, and direct impactful stuffs.
+heading: Happy to be of service.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,